onmyway133/archives/README.md

 - [DotReactiveCocoa](/DotReactiveCocoa) ReactiveCocoa with dot syntax
 - [FTGCircularTuner](/FTGCircularTuner) A simple tuner
 - [FTGValidator](/FTGValidator) A DSL validator for Objective C
+- [FriendlySnippets](/FriendlySnippets) Use and share Xcode snippets the easy way

 ## Author